Hadamard-Hitchcock decompositions: identifiability and computation

-Graphical models are common statistical models in which the conditional dependence structure among random variables is modelled by a graph; see, e.g., \cite{lauritzen1996graphical,Bishop2006,sullivant2018algebraic}.
-This paper is motivated by a classic family of such models called \textit{discrete restricted Boltzmann machines} \cite{smolensky1986information,fischer2012introduction,Mon16}.
-Herein, the dependence graph is complete and bipartite:
+{Our interest for the Hadamard--Hitchcock decomposition (HHD) of a multidimensional array arose because of its interesting connection to a classic family of \emph{graphical models} called \textit{discrete restricted Boltzmann machines} (RBM) \cite{smolensky1986information,fischer2012introduction,Mon16}.} Recall that graphical models are statistical models in which the conditional dependence structure among random variables is modelled by a graph; see, e.g., \cite{lauritzen1996graphical,Bishop2006,sullivant2018algebraic}. {In an RBM,} the dependence graph is complete and bipartite:

-The discrete random variables $X_1,\dots,X_d$ are assumed to be \emph{observable} and $Y_1,\ldots,Y_m$ are \emph{hidden}, meaning that the latter are not directly measurable.
+The discrete random variables $X_1,\dots,X_d$ are assumed to be \emph{observable} and {the variables} $Y_1,\ldots,Y_m$ are \emph{hidden}, meaning that the latter are not directly measurable.
 The observable variables are assumed to be mutually independent conditional on the state of the hidden variables and, vice versa, the hidden variables are assumed to be independent conditional on the state the observable variables.
 The probability distribution over the observable variables is given by marginalization over the hidden variables.